tandemdrive/syslog-fmt/CONTRIBUTING.md

-If you want to create a PR and check your code locally you can use the following commands to approcimate the checks the [CI](.github/workflows/ci.yml) workflow will perform.
+If you want to create a PR and check your code locally you can use the following commands to approximate the checks the [CI](.github/workflows/ci.yml) workflow will perform.

 ```bash
 cargo test --verbose